 Veterans older than 65 years of age may be able to get health benefits from both Medicare and the Veterans’ Administration.
 In order for that to happen, several things must be in place.
 A veteran must have applied for and be entitled to Veterans benefits, and the veteran must be enrolled in Medicare Parts A and B.

-Medicare, as a federal health insurance provider, pays 80 percent of the cost of covered services, leaving the beneficiary to pay remaining amounts, including deductibles, copayments or coinsurance.
-Most Medicare beneficiaries enrolled in Parts A and B also purchase a Medicare supplement insurance plan or enroll in a Medicare health plan, both of which are sold by private insurance companies.
+Medicare, as a federal health insurance provider, pays 80 percent of the cost of covered services, leaving the A person who has health care insurance through the Medicare or Medicaid programs.... to pay remaining amounts, including A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., or Coinsurance is a percentage of the total you are required to pay for a medical service. ....
+Most Medicare beneficiaries enrolled in Parts A and B also purchase a Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... plan or enroll in a Medicare health plan, both of which are sold by private insurance companies.

 Entry into the VA health care system begins by applying for enrollment.
-Veterans will be assigned to a priority group which determines the level of benefits they can receive.
-Check with your local Veterans Service officer for assistance in applying for or determining your benefit package.
+Veterans will be assigned to a priority group that determines the level of benefits they can receive.
+Check with your local Veterans Service officer for assistance in applying for or determining your benefits package.

 Some veterans are required to make copays to receive VA health care and/or medications.
 The copay amounts are determined by the priority level assigned to the veteran.
 Copays for medications filled at the VA pharmacy will either be $8 or $9 for a 30-day supply, based upon the veteran’s income level.
 Likewise, when you receive health care services, the copayment is your share of the cost of your treatment and is based on income.